DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

 ![AppCenter-Inst](../images/ODM-IBMPrivateCloud-AppCenterInst.jpg)
 https://odmdev.github.io/odm-helm-charts-repo/

+ODMCharts parameters are describe in the helm [README](../helm/stable/odmcharts/README.md) file.
 # 5. Deploy an ODM topology with the helm command line tool.

 # 5.1.
 Interacting with your cluster